How To Fire a Coaching Client (with Email Templates)

 • Complete any outstanding work and share the news in a timely manner.
 The right time to end the client relationship is probably not in the middle of a big project.
 There should be a transition period between firing a client and closing client relationships completely.
 Keep your promises and close up anything you agreed upon before you give the client the news.

 • Offer other options.
 Don’t leave your client hanging.
 Suggest other coaches you think they could bond well with.
-It will bring you good karma and help not leave the client with a bad feeling about you.
+It will bring you good karma and help not to leave the client with a bad feeling about you.

 Break up with a Client to Make Space for Your Growth